IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 ## Dependencies

-The app has only been tested in Windows 10 and 7.
-For better performance of the app we suggest to run it on Google Chrome.

-It was built using R (Version 3.5.2), RStudio (Version 1.1.463) and the following R libraries:
+The app was built using R (Version 3.5.2), RStudio (Version 1.1.463) and the following R libraries:
 "colorspace", "DT", "exifr", "hms", "jpeg", "magick", "plotrix", "raster", "shiny", "shinyBS", "shinyFiles", "shinyjs", "shinythemes", "shinyWidgets"

 Two additional software were used to ensure correct extraction of exif information from the images:

 * ActivePerl (Version 5.26). https://www.activestate.com/products/activeperl/
 * ExifTool (Version 11.26). https://sno.phy.queensu.ca/~phil/exiftool/index.html

+The app has only been tested in Windows 10 and 7.
+For better performance we suggest to use Google Chrome for the GUI.